Ronald E. Cisney Korean War correspondence

 Collection — Box: Korea 6

 This collection contains correspondence written by Corporal Ronald E. Cisney to his mother and stepfather during his service in the Army, 1949 - 1952.
-Correspondence includes letters written during his basic training at Fort Ord, service in Okinawa, service in Korea, duty assignment at Fort Riley, KS, and at while hospitalized at Percy Jones Army Hospital in Battle Creek, MI.
+Correspondence includes letters written during his basic training at Fort Ord, service in Okinawa, service in Korea, duty assignment at Fort Riley, KS, and while hospitalized at Percy Jones Army Hospital in Battle Creek, MI.
 Correspondence begins in November 1949 when Cisney writes from Fort Ord, CA to "Mother and Blaine" (Mr. and Mrs. Blaine F. Bybee) in Norwalk, CA.

 Conditions Governing Access